geo-c/MuensterUnemployment/README.md

-# An interactive map for citizens & city councils to explore unemployment data from Münster between 2010 and 2014 in a pleasant way
+# An interactive map to explore unemployment data from Münster

 License (source code only): Apache License